mwrnd/notes/Alveo_U25/debug_log.md

 ### xsdb JTAG Access to Zynq

-The above attempt to program the Configuration Memory Device should have left the Zynq in a state will now allow `xsdb` access.
+The above attempt to program the Configuration Memory Device should have left the Zynq in a state that will now allow `xsdb` access.

 Run Xilinx's `xsdb` which comes with Vivado:
 ```